 However, travel agencies also retain their traditional appeal, such as saving clients hundreds of dollars per trip, sparing them hours of online research and travel planning, and preventing costly mistakes.
 Travel businesses that want to survive and thrive must reinforce these advantages by accessing the best deals, reaching new customers, personalizing services, optimizing business processes, and reducing costs.
 The right enterprise and individual travel agent software should provide the solution.

-The first chapter of this article classifies the essential types and features of such solutions, and the second gives an idea of some of the most popular information systems and software for travel agencies.
+The first chapter of this article classifies the essential types and features of such software, and the second gives an idea of some of the most popular information systems and software for travel agencies.

 Travel businesses need a few types of software to cover both front- and back-office activities.
 Most tasks and challenges are common, so the feature set for travel agency software typically includes:

 Many travelers prefer booking hotels, flights, or activities themselves.
 Online travel booking software lets them reserve and pay for the services through a website or mobile application.
 The benefits for businesses and consumers alike include, but are not limited to:

 User behavior analysis enables the applications to suggest most appropriate options for travelers to consider.
 The software should be supporting multiple currencies and languages.
 Automatic confirmations and notifications are a must: both consumers and travel agents must be notified about the main touchpoints.
 Application programming interfaces (APIs) for connection to vendor websites ensure up-to-date pricing information.
 Price aggregators, within seconds, give the best price on the market and can even predict prices using historical data.
 Chatbots can facilitate bookings.